poof420/DXRL-Starter/README.md

 #   or, if you need FlashAttention‑3 for Hopper/H100:
 # git clone https://github.com/Dao-AILab/flash-attention.git && cd flash-attention
 # python setup.py install
+#then lets do liger kernel for some extra speed and memory savings...
+pip install liger-kernel
 ```

 > Flash‑Attn 2.8+ targets CUDA ≥ 12.3, with 12.8 recommended for best perf. ([PyPI][4])